lschwetlick/blog/_posts/2018-03-25-reMarkable.md

 title: reMarkably Hacky - academic paper reader
 ---

 *TL;DR: bought an e-reader.
-It didnt do what I wanted so i made [this](https://github.com/lschwetlick/maxio/tree/master/tools) and [this](https://github.com/lschwetlick/rMsync).
+It didn't do what I wanted so i made [this](https://github.com/lschwetlick/maxio/tree/master/tools) and [this](https://github.com/lschwetlick/rMsync).
 Now it's not as bad anymore.*

 For a while now I've been keeping an eye out for an e-reader suitable for reading academic papers.
 Mainly I like the idea of reducing the chaos of loose sheets of paper floating around of my desk.